 A: Flaming cash actually produces a benefit, since it generates heat.

-just wait.
+I am not saying small ISVs should never advertise.
+Rather, I am saying that you should be very careful.
+If you have any reservations, just wait.
 Tell their sales guy to call you again in six months.

 Try a tradeshow

 Among the traditional marcomm activities, tradeshows are my favorite.
 Remember the old joke about pizza and sex?
 A tradeshow falls into the same category: When it's bad, it's still pretty good.
 Even at the worst show I ever attended, I learned a few things and met some interesting people.
 If your market segment has any good tradeshows, consider being an exhibitor.